ormai/obsidian-css-snippets/README.md

 ### Drop caps

 This snippet implements [drop caps](https://en.wikipedia.org/wiki/Initial) in Obsidian.
-It works by assigning a specific font to a characted who has been given the 'dcaps' css class:
+It works by assigning a specific font to a character which has been given the `dcaps` class:

 ```html
 <span class="dcaps">I</span>